Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • not all traces came out- there were dead puppies;

-It begins after the delivery of the placenta and lasts until the final recovery of the uterus.
+It begins after the delivery of the placenta and lasts until the final restoration of the uterus.
 Normally, lochia (uterine discharge) lasts about three weeks.
-At first they are brown with a greenish tinge, neutral smell.
-Then gradually brighten and become slimy.
-The depressed state of the lactating bitch, fever, copious fetid discharge - pathology.
+At first they are brown with a greenish tint and have a neutral odor.
+Then they gradually lighten and become slimy.
+The depressed state of a nursing bitch, elevated temperature, copious foul-smelling discharge is a pathology.

-As during pregnancy, the dog should receive a balanced diet, special vitamins for lactating bitches.
+As during pregnancy, the dog should receive a balanced diet and special vitamins for lactating bitches.
 Food - six to seven times a day, but in small portions.
 Water and milk should be offered every three hours.
-In the first ten days, give up animal proteins, preferring cereals, scrambled eggs, fresh cottage cheese.
+In the first ten days, give up animal proteins, giving preference to cereals, omelettes, and fresh cottage cheese.

-The contrast of temperatures during water procedures can cause spasms in the uterus and premature birth in a dog.
-Bathing and washing a pregnant pet should always be done with warm water.
+Temperature contrasts during water procedures can cause spasms in the uterus and premature birth in a dog.
+You should always bathe and wash your pregnant pet with warm water.
 The main causes of pathology also include:

 • intrauterine infection- can be introduced during estrus or mating;